HashiCorp to offer managed versions of its developer tools starting with Consul – TechCrunch

-HashiCorp is well known in the developer community for offering a slew of open source tools to help build and manage modern applications.
-Today the company announced a new cloud platform and plans to eventually offer managed versions of those tools, starting with Consul a tool for connecting and securing services across platforms.
+HashiCorp is well known in the developer community for offering a slew of open-source tools to help build and manage modern applications.
+Today the company announced a new cloud platform and plans to eventually offer managed versions of those tools, starting with Consul, a tool for connecting and securing services across platforms.

 HashiCorp CEO Dave McJannet says that the pandemic has accelerated demand for cloud infrastructure, and he sees a growing role for his company in helping to build cloud native applications.
-The company offers open source and commercial versions of several popular tools including Terraform, Consul, Vault and Packer among others.
+The company offers open-source and commercial versions of several popular tools, including Terraform, Consul, Vault and Packer, among others.
 These can run on premises or in the cloud, but McJannet says customers have been hankering for SaaS versions of these tools.

 “Our customers have told us that it’s a huge challenge running a central shared service like Consul.
 It requires them to keep it up and running, and they have asked for something they can consume from us where we manage it for them,” McJannet told TechCrunch.